Who are we

 Dove House Hospice is a charity providing excellent care for people in the local community with life limiting illnesses.

 We are specialists in palliative care, which is the total care of patients whose illness is no longer curable and for whom the goal must be quality of life.

-Unless stated otherwise, Dove House is the data controller in respect of all personal data collected by us on this Website or otherwise.
-This means that we are responsible for ensuring that we do so in full compliance with the Data Protection Act 1998 (to be replaced by the General Data Protection Regulation when it comes into effect in May 2018), all other related privacy laws and any codes of practice issued by the Fundraising Regulator or the Information Commissioner.
+Dove House is the data controller responsible for keeping your data safe and using it wisely.
+This means that we are responsible for ensuring that we do so in full compliance with the Data Protection Act 2018, all other related privacy laws and any codes of practice issued by the Fundraising Regulator or the Information Commissioner.
 Our intention is to be compliant, user friendly and to ensure our supporters only receive information they are interested in.

 We may obtain personal data face to face, electronically, on paper (such as any form you complete) or verbally (such as during any telephone conversations we have with you).

 • directly from you such as when you make a donation; when you sign up to an event or activity; when you join our lottery; when you sign up as a Gift Aid donor in one of our shops or when you sign up as a volunteer